 Apprentices work towards work-related level 2 qualifications such as NVQ level 2, functional skills and, in some cases, a technical qualification such as BTEC Diploma or Certificate.
 To apply you’ll need to have, or be predicted to achieve, qualifications at level 1 or better.

 2. Advanced Level Apprenticeships

 Advanced Level apprentices work towards work-related level 3 qualifications such as NVQ level 3, transferable skills and, in most cases, a technical certificate such as BTEC Diploma or Certificate.
 To apply you’ll need to have, or be predicted to achieve, qualifications at level 2 or better.
-For example five GCSEs (grade C or above) or have completed an Intermediate Level Apprenticeship.
+For example five GCSEs (grade C or above, or grades 4-9 in the new GCSE grading system) or have completed an Intermediate Level Apprenticeship.

 3. Higher Apprenticeships

 Higher apprentices work towards work-related level 4 qualifications such as an NVQ level 4 and in some cases, a Foundation Degree.
 To apply you’ll need to have, or be predicted to achieve, qualifications at level 3 or better.
 For example AS and A levels.

 This is a new type of higher apprenticeship which can lead to a full undergrauate degree as part of the apprenticeship.

 - Advanced Level Apprenticeships - if you are on an Intermediate Level Apprenticeship at level 2 you may be able to move up to level 3.

 - Higher Apprenticeships - if you are on an Advanced Level Apprenticeship you may be able to move on to a Higher Apprenticeship at level 4.

 - Education - if you have achieved qualifications at level 3 you may be able to move on to a higher education course, for example a Foundation Degree or an honours degree.
 Some employers may continue to fund your studies right up to this level.